-In December 2014, the Company through its subsidiary Caza entered into a Purchase Agreement with Inversiones Ecologicas S.A. ("Inecosa"), to acquire a 100% interest in the Los Andes property.
+In December 2014, Caza entered into a Purchase Agreement with Inversiones Ecologicas S.A. ("Inecosa"), to acquire a 100% interest in the Los Andes property.
 In November 2015, Inecosa completed the transfer of title of the Los Andes property as well as other concessions to NICAZA.
 Inecosa retains a 2% NSR, and the Company has the right to reduce the NSR to 1% by paying US\$1 million and to acquire the remaining 1% NSR by paying an additional US\$2 million.